MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 Syntactically speaking, this is 1-to-1 the same how I would write a path tracer in a shader, with the exception of there not being any explicit kernel definitions here.
 I also reused the bicubic interpolation from the fluid example for the camera reprojection, same with the bilinear sampler for the HDRI sky here.

-One amazing thing here, is that the normals here are computed through backpropagation and not finite differences!
+One amazing thing here, is that the normals are computed through backpropagation and not finite differences!
 It even improved the performance, as FD normals take 4x SDF calculations using the tetrahedron trick, while backwards mode autodiff only takes on the order of 2x.
 It does only work for unrolled SDF's like kaleidoscopic iterative fractals (KIF's), SDF's that require varying loop iterations like Mandelbulb will not be differentiable at the moment.

-What about bounding volume hierarchies (BVH) for triangle meshes here?
+What about bounding volume hierarchies (BVH) for triangle meshes?
 Right now you can't really use them, as the IR does not have a way to declare local arrays, and those will be required for the stack when traversing the BVH tree efficiently (you could actually emulate those with a giant number of local variables and `if`'s, but why).
 I suspect I might add those together with groupshared memory, as they will have similar syntax.

 At this point, now that I've also implemented modules and optimizers, I could also theoretically implement a [neural radiance cache](https://research.nvidia.com/publication/2021-06_real-time-neural-radiance-caching-path-tracing) here, as I can both train the network and trace the rays.
 But personally I'd probably prefer a sparse hash grid radiance cache, as its a bit more deterministic.